bio-tools/biohackathon2022/paper/paper.md

 ### General comment

- For each section of EDAM, 44 deprecated concept are still used to annotate 1213 bio.tools entries.
+For each section of EDAM, 44 deprecated concepts are still used to annotate 1213 bio.tools entries.
 Handling of deprecated concepts is discussed below.

 ## bio.tools annotation completeness